ADD-ONS / SCALES

 TOAST 2 – Cardioembolic stroke

-- some high-risk sources:
+- high-risk sources:

 - presence of significant stenosis in relevant extra- and/or intracranial arteries